ConacBreslin/inginuity/README.md

 ###### Sorting and Searching
 8. Search across gins and distilleries from the navbar.
 9. See what was searched for ad the number of results.
-10. Sort distilleries and reviews county, province or and reviews those with tours.
-11. Sort gins and reviews price, name or rating.
+10. Sort distilleries, gins and reviews by appropriate paranmeters.
-12. Sort reviews and reviews distillery, author or date posted.

 ###### Purchasing and checkout
-14. Be able to select gins to purchase and add them to their bag
+11. Be able to select gins to purchase and add them to their bag
-15. View items in a their bag.
+12. View items in a their bag.
-16. Change quantity of items in their bag.
+13. Change quantity of items in their shopping bag.
-17. Be alerteed to legal age to buy alcohol
+14. Be alerteed to legal age to buy alcohol
-18. Easily enter payment details.
+15. Easily enter payment details.
-19. Feel personal inforamtion is secure.
+16. Feel personal inforamtion is secure.
-20. View an order confirmation after checkout.
+17. View an order confirmation after checkout.
-21. Receive a confirmation email after checkout.
+18. Receive a confirmation email after checkout.

 ##### In addition logged in users should be able to;
-22. Easily log in and out of their account.
+19. Easily log in and out of their account.
-23. Receive a confimation email after registering.
+20. Receive a confimation email after registering.
-24. Recover their password if it is lost.
+21. Recover their password if it is lost.
-25. Have a personalised user profile.
+22. Have a personalised user profile.
-26. Have an option to store their details for future ease of use.
+23. Have an option to store their details for future ease of use.
-27. Add a review
+24. Add a review
-28. Edit or delete their own reviews.
+25. Edit or delete their own reviews.

 ##### Superusers should be able to
 29. Add, edit or delete gins.